rafidalwahid/next.js_project_management/README.md

 - User authentication and role-based access control
 - Project management with team collaboration
-- Task management with Kanban board
+- Task management with Kanban and list views
+- Nested subtasks with ordering capabilities
-- Resource allocation and tracking
+- Field attendance tracking with geolocation
-- Event scheduling and calendar view
+- Attendance analytics and reporting
 - Activity logging and reporting

 ## Tech Stack